genxlee/ID-card-auto-upgrade/README.md

-# ID-Card Auto upgrade
+# Open-EID Auto upgrade
-Following powershell script adds ID-updater.exe to Task Scheduler so it will keep your Open-EID software up-to-date.
+Following powershell script adds ID-updater.exe to Task Scheduler so it will keep your Open-EID software always up-to-date.

 You can run it from elevated CMD: